Sew and turn applique allows you to prepare shapes for applique while avoiding the fuss of folding under seam allowances as you work.

 To create sew and turn applique, cut two patches for each shape, align the pair right sides together, sew a seam around the finished shape, and then turn the pair inside-out and applique it to your quilt.
 Final applique stitches can be either invisible or decorative and sewn to the background by hand or with your sewing machine.

-The Two Layers of a Sew and Turn Pair
+The 2 Layers of a Sew and Turn Pair

 Make the Sew and Turn Applique Shapes